 - Other foreclosures or garnishments may be stopped.
 In case the insolvency arises from a monetary loan, the financial institution that granted the loan will be prevented from requesting seizure of our assets, subject to certain legal requirements.
 In the case a debtor company files for bankruptcy, it may also stop seizures of its own assets.

 - Accrual of interest from loans may also be stopped.

 - It may be possible to enter a restructuring agreement with the creditors through the Mercantile Court, in order to reduce our debts and/or to delay the payment of debts.

 The main advantage for the creditor that files for bankruptcy first is to get a privilege over the others by obtaining payment of 25% of their total credits more than the other creditors.

 The such creditor will also enjoy another advantage, i.e. the debtor will be required to deposit the amount owed to the such creditor before the court.

 In certain cases, creditors may get the payment of their credits even with personal assets owned by the directors of the debtor company if the company’s assets are not enough.

 9. How can our lawyers help you?

-Whether you need to file for bankruptcy to give your company a fresh start, or to stop foreclosure, or to defend your interests as a creditor, iAbogado’s English-speaking lawyers have the knowledge and the experience to guide you through the intricacies of Spanish bankruptcy law.
+Whether you need to file for bankruptcy to give your company a fresh start, to stop foreclosure, or to defend your interests as a creditor, iAbogado’s English-speaking lawyers have the knowledge and experience to guide you through the intricacies of Spanish bankruptcy law.
 Start now by setting up a consultation on bankruptcy with one of our lawyers.